shehabth1999/fix-phone_number/README.md

 Features
 Convert Arabic numbers to English numbers for improved readability.
 Copy, paste, and process phone numbers to ensure they meet specific formatting requirements.
-Effortlessly make phone calls or initiate WhatsApp chats directly from the app.
-Screenshots

 Getting Started
 To run this application locally, follow these steps: